Rooted in a Canal

 HOW HARD CAN IT BE?

-I sit in the endodontics office filling out the paper work.
-I feel a shaky sense of maybe I should just get-up-and-leave kind of feeling wash over me.
-Then I hear my self say, “how hard can this be?
+I sit in the endodontics office, filling out the paperwork.
+I feel a shaky sense of maybe I should just get up and leave kind of feeling wash over me.
+Then I hear myself say, “How hard can this be?
 It can’t hurt that bad as long as the anesthetic works.”

-Not enough time to think about it anymore I hear, “Elizabeth Irvine, please come with me.”
+Not enough time to think about it anymore, I hear, “Elizabeth Irvine, please come with me.”
 I follow and notice how I nervously start to chat about the cool art hanging in the office, and to me how each painting seems to represent teeth.
 She looked at me a little strangely without a reply.

 TOOTH #11